sshane/openpilot-archive/SA_RELEASES.md

  * Tune 17 Corolla gas curve
  * TSS2 gas tuning for RAV4 and Prius
  * Param `disengage_on_gas` is False by default
+ * Detect if on OneUI 3.0 hotspot (different IP addresses)

 Stock Additions v0.6 - 2020-11-09 (0.7.10)
 ===